 A Level Assessment Weight Component 1 Performing Option A: A 10 - 12 minute performance of a minimum of three pieces one of which must be as a soloist with the others as soloist and/or part of an ensemble.
 Assessed by a visiting examiner.
 Option B: A 6 - 8 minute performance of a minimum of two pieces as a soloist and/or part of an ensemble.
 Assessed by a visiting examiner.
-35% of A level 25% of A Level Component 2 Composing: Option A: A portfolio of two compositions lasting from 4 - 6 minutes.
-Students compose one piece as a response to a brief set by WJEC and the other is a free composition.
-25% of A level
+35% of A level 25% of A Level

+Component Composing: Option A: 25% of

+2 A portfolio of two compositions A level

+lasting from 4 - 6 minutes.
+Students

+compose one piece as a response to a

+brief set by WJEC and the other is a

+free composition.

+Option B:

-Option B: A portfolio of three compositions lasting from 8 - 10 minutes.
-Students compose one piece as a response to a brief set by WJEC, the second piece is to reflect a chosen Area of Study and the third is a free composition.
+\$ A portfolio of three compositions 35% of

+lasting from 8 - 10 minutes.
+Students A Level

+compose one piece as a response to a

+brief set by WJEC, the second piece is

+to reflect a chosen Area of Study and

+the third is a free composition.

 Coursework: Externally Assessed.

-35% of A Level Component 3 Appraising A written examination lasting 2hrs 15 mins.
-It is based on the compulsory Area of Study A The Western Classical Tradition (The Development of the Symphony) and questions from one other Area of Study: Rock and Pop 1960 - 1990 (B), Musical Theatre (C) or Jazz 1920-1950 (D).
-In addition students choose from one other Area of Study Into the Twentieth Century (E) or Into the Twenty-First Century (F).
-40% of A level
+Component Appraising A written examination lasting 2hrs 40% of

+3 15 mins.
+A level

+It is based on the compulsory Area of

+Study A The Western Classical

+Tradition (The Development of the

+Symphony) and questions from one

+other Area of Study: Rock and Pop

+1960 - 1990 (B), Musical Theatre (C)

+or Jazz 1920-1950 (D).
+In addition

+students choose from one other Area

+of Study Into the Twentieth Century

+(E) or Into the Twenty-First Century

+l

+(F).

-In Component 1 students must perform one piece reflecting the musical characteristics of Areas of Study A, B, C or D. Similarly in Component 2 the briefs set by WJEC are linked to Area of Study A. Component 3 includes in-depth study of movements from one set work, either Haydn Symphony No. 104 or Mendelssohn's "Italian" Symphony.
+In Component 1 students must perform one piece reflecting the musical characteristics of Areas of Study A, B, C or D. Similarly, in Component 2 the briefs set by WJEC are linked to Area of Study A. Component 3 includes in-depth study of movements from one set work, either Haydn Symphony No. 104 or Mendelssohn's "Italian" Symphony.
 Area of Study B considers Pop, Rock, Soul and Funk with Area of Study C studying composers such as Bernstein, Sondheim and Lloyd-Webber.
 Area of Study D looks at genres of Jazz from Ragtime through to be-Bop.